Bright from the Start

 Click on a question to display the answer

-How do I find Child Care Center Provider in my area?
+How do I find a summer food feeding site in my area?

-How do I become a sponsor for the Child and Adult Care Food Program (CACFP)?
+How do I apply for the Child and Adult Care Food Program (CACFP)?

 How can I register for training if I am not a CACFP participant?

-CACFP training is available only for organizations that wish to apply to join the CACFP or for participating organizations.
-If you are not currently participating on the CACFP, contact the Administrative Assistant at 404-657-1779 to register for a training session.
+CACFP training is available for organizations that wish to apply and participate in CACFP.
+If you are not currently participating in the CACFP, contact the Administrative Assistant at 404-657-1779 to register for a training session.

 Where can I find the projected reimbursement worksheets?

-The Projected Reimbursement worksheets can be found under Nutrition >CACFP Forms > Day to Day Operations > FY2014 projected reimbursement
+The Projected Reimbursement worksheets can be found under Nutrition CACFP Forms.

 I am an in home family day care provider.
 How can I participate on the CACFP?

-How do I update my users for CNP 2000?
+How do I update my users for GA ATLAS?

-Complete the applicable section on the Financial and Electronic Enrollment/Change Form.
-To obtain the form go to the CACFP Forms page under Application Change form.
+Complete the applicable section on the CACFP Electronic/Enrollment Change form.
+To obatin the form, go to the CACFP forms page under CACFP Application Forms.
+The form should be submitted via email to NutritionVMFandEFF@decal.ga.gov

 Is the Social Security # needed for TANF or Food Stamp Recipients on the IES form?